 If you just want to cut to the chase, the iPhone SE (second generation) is the closest thing to an iPhone 9 we'll ever get.
 The iPhone X (which was actually pronounced as 'iPhone 10') is now completely discontinued.

 What happened to the iPhone 10?

 Let's answer the iPhone 10 question first as it's easy.
 There actually WAS an iPhone 10 launched in late 2017, but it was known as the iPhone X. The 'X' was actually pronounced 10, not "iPhone EX" as most people would say.
 Nobody ever called it "iPhone 10" (unless they worked in a phone shop or Apple store and had to).

-Here it is pictured below, but if you want to buy one you're out of luck as it has been completely discontinued.
-Its successor was the very similar iPhone XS which has in turn been now been replaced by the iPhone 11 Pro - now with a triple instead of a dual camera.
+Here it is pictured, but if you want to buy one you're out of luck as it has been completely discontinued.
+Its successor was the very similar iPhone XS which was then replaced by the iPhone 11 Pro and now the iPhone 12 Pro.
+However, the standard iPhone 11 and iPhone 12 are also more powerful.

 What happened to the iPhone 9?

 As we mentioned, in 2017 Apple launched the iPhone 8 and 8 Plus.
 If we're honest, they probably should have been called the iPhone 7S and 7S Plus as, while they introduced several new features such as wireless charging, they were essentially enhancements of the existing iPhone 7.

 And, as we said, Apple also launched the iPhone X or iPhone 10.
 Not only was that name to mark a decade since Apple's first iPhone, but it also represented a new start for iPhone, heralding a new design using Face ID and binning the Home button.

 A final note; it's not that unusual for companies to miss out a sequential number in product names.
 Sometimes this is done because a number is considered to be unlucky in some countries.